North Korea's Kim Jong Un: No More Need to Test Missiles, Nukes

-The country's military will cease carrying out nuclear tests by April 21, according to a report released early on Saturday.
+The country's military will cease nuclear testing by April 21, according to a report released early on Saturday.
 The test site in Punggye-ri, North Korea's only publicly known nuclear weapons testing facility, "will shut down" in order "to prove the vow to suspend nuclear tests," Kim said.

-Pyongyang "will join international efforts to halt nuclear tests altogether," Kim is quoted as saying.

-The decision was reached by the ruling Worker's Party of Korea at a meeting on Friday, KCNA reports.
+"As the weaponisation of nuclear weapons has been verified, it is not necessary for us to conduct any more nuclear tests or test launches of mid- and long range missiles or ICBMs," Kim told a meeting of ruling Worker's Party of Korea at a meeting on Friday, according to an AFP translation of the KCNA.

+Pyongyang "will join international efforts to halt nuclear tests altogether," Kim also noted.

+The leader promised that the country's nuclear weapons would only be used if North Korea found itself under attack, but that its nuclear and weapons technology would not be handed over to third parties.

-Earlier this year, Kim and United States President Donald Trump agreed to meet one another in person in May or June, while deeper inter-Korean talks have been slated for April.
+The announcement comes just days before Kim is to meet South Korean President Moon Jae In.
+Earlier this year, Kim and US President Donald Trump agreed to meet one another in person in May or June.

 — Donald J. Trump (@realDonaldTrump) April 18, 2018